 Your septic tank has a limited lifespan, but some property owners do not realize this.
 The leach field, an integral part of a septic tank, can last for one to two decades based on where it lies and how much water you consume.

-Drain line failure occurs due to backups getting into the main septic line or too much solid material, sludge, or grease clogging up into the drain pipe.
 Driving heavy vehicles, cars, or trucks over the leach field can cause Drainfield failure.
-If the leach field of the septic tank is damaged, it will not be able to process hot water or cold water for that matter from the septic tank.
-This will lead to slower drains and eventually an overflow in the septic tank itself.
+If the leach field of the septic tank is damaged, it will not be able to process hot water or cold water, for that matter, from the septic tank.

 - Lift Access Lid Of Septic Tank